amirrgb/ship_transfer/README.md

 # ship_transfer
-This project is a web scraper written in Python using Selenium.
-It extracts the time required for delivery of UPS Ground services between two zip codes and stores the data in an Excel file.
+This web scraping project utilizes the Selenium library to extract data from the UPS website.
+It specifically targets the time required for delivery of UPS Ground services between two zip codes.
+The extracted data is then stored in an Excel file.
+The project also includes functions for reading earlier data, validating input, and updating data.
+The code is well-documented and includes error handling for robustness.
+Overall, this project provides a useful tool for businesses and individuals who need to track delivery times and optimize their shipping processes.